 Asana, in contrast, provides a free plan called: Basic.
 Also, you can sign up for one of the premium plans and get a free trial.

 Assana offers two types of paid plans.
 The premium plan costs $10.99 per month per user, and the business plan costs $24.99.
-The paid plans of Microsoft Planner start from $5 per user per month and extend up to $57 per user per month, depending on the plan.
-It provides a total of six paid plans.
+The paid plans of Microsoft Planner start at $5 per user per month and extend to $57 per user.
+It provides a total of six premium plans.

 Which one should be your choice?

-As suggested by the Smart Scores and User Satisfaction index, Asana wins the battle with a smart score of 9.2 and user satisfaction of 96%.
+As suggested by the Smart Scores and User Satisfaction index, Asana wins the battle with an intelligent score of 9.2 and user satisfaction of 96%.
 Microsoft Planner obtained a smart score of 8.8 and user satisfaction of only 92%.

 In addition, comparing pricing options, customer support, and features of these two task management software confirms Asana as the winner with better pricing and customer service options.